Dementia – Depression and Alzheimer’s Disease

 - Thoughts about death or suicide

-Alzheimer’s disease is the most common type of dementia.
-Dementia is a brain disorder caused by damage of the brain cells that makes it hard for people to remember, learn and communicate.
+Alzheimer dementia is the most common type of dementia.
+Dementia is a brain disorder caused by damage to the brain cells.
+This can happen because of a tumor, head injury, stroke or disease.
+Alzheimer dementia makes it hard for people to remember, learn and communicate.
 These changes eventually make it hard for people to care for themselves.
-Alzheimer’s disease may also cause changes in mood and personality.
+It can also cause changes in mood and personality.

-Yes.
-Depression is very common among people who have Alzheimer’s disease.
+Depression is very common among people who have Alzheimer dementia.
 In many cases, they become depressed when they realize that their memory and ability to function are getting worse.
-Unfortunately, depression may make it even harder for a person who has Alzheimer’s disease to function, to remember things and to enjoy life.
+Together, depression and Alzheimer dementia can cause other symptoms.
+They may not want to go places or see people anymore.
+Their outlook and quality of life can suffer.

 FOR MORE INFORMATION